-- Recruit and hire qualified agency staff;
+• Recruit and hire qualified agency staff;

-- Provide required training to agency staff, including training on needs specific to the person who receives services;
+- Provide required training to agency staff, including training on needs specific to the member;

 - Determine agency staff work schedule and how and when agency staff should perform the required tasks;

 - Determine agency staff daily activities;

 - Evaluate agency staff performance;

 - Maintain and process agency staff payroll;

 - Maintain documentation in a secure location and ensure employee confidentiality; and

 - Discharge agency staff, when necessary.

-With regard to the provision of Traditional Option services, the UMC is responsible to:
+With regard to the provision of Traditional Service Delivery Model, the UMC is responsible to:

-- Conduct agency satisfaction surveys with a sample of persons who receives services and their representatives (when applicable), and receive and analyze the survey results and report them to the BMS annually; and - Conduct provider reviews on a defined cycle using an approved review protocol based on TBIW requirements. - Authorize services within the person's assessed budget.
+- Conduct agency satisfaction surveys with a sample of members who receives services , and receive and analyze the survey results and report them to the BMS annually; and - Conduct provider reviews on a defined cycle using an approved review protocol based on TBIW requirements. - Authorize services within the member's assessed budget.

-512.11.2 Participant-Directed Service Option
+512.12.2 Self-Directed Service Delivery Model

-The Participant-Directed Service Delivery Model is available to every person who receives TBIW services.
+The Self-Directed Service Delivery Model also known as Personal Options, is available to every member who receives TBIW services.

-The person who chooses this service option has the opportunity to exercise choice and control over the participant-directed services they choose and the individuals and the organizations who provide them (employer authority); and/or how the portion of their budget associated with participant-directed services is spent (budget authority).
-The participant-directed services over which persons who receive services have the opportunity to exercise choice and control are personal attendant and non-medical transportation.
+The member who chooses this service model has the opportunity to exercise choice and control over the self-directed services they choose and the individuals and the organizations who provide them (employer authority); and/or how the portion of their budget associated with self-directed services is spent (budget authority).
+The self-directed services over which members have the opportunity to exercise choice and control are personal attendant and non-medical transportation.
+When a member is making the choice for a service delivery model the UMC will provide information about the roles and responsibilities with self-direction to be able to make an informed choice of service delivery models.
+The F/EA will review the responsibilities of the member/common law employer prior to the start of services to ensure the member's understanding of their duties using the readiness assessment.

-Once all of the equivalent monies are transferred into the their budget, the person who receives services and their representative (if applicable), along with their Personal Options resource consultant, create a spending plan.
-At this time, the person who receives services and their representative (if applicable) chooses the types of services, the amount of services, and the wages of the person's employees within the parameters of their entire budget.
+Once all of the equivalent monies are transferred into their budget, the member, along with their Personal Options resource consultant, create a spending plan.
+At this time, the member chooses the types of services, the amount of services, and the wages of the member's employees within the parameters of their entire budget.

-The hourly wage of personal attendant staff employed by a person who receives TBIW services may not exceed the Medicaid rate minus all mandatory deductions and must be at least the current minimum wage amount.
-All personal attendant staff hired by the person who receives services must meet the requirements listed under Personal Attendant Section 512.3.3, Section 512.3.4, Section 512.3.5, Section 512.3.7.
+The hourly wage of personal attendant staff employed by a member may not exceed the Medicaid rate minus all mandatory deductions and must be at least the current minimum wage amount.
+All personal attendant staff hired by the member must meet the requirements listed under Personal Attendant Section 512.5.3, Section 512.5.4, Section 512.5.5, Section 512.5.6, and Section 513.5.7.

-The person who chooses to participant-direct their TBIW services will do so with the support of a FMS through the Personal Options program.
-If utilizing Personal Options, the person who receives services is the common law employer, or employer of record, of the personal attendant staff hired.
+The member who chooses to Self-direct their TBIW services will do so with the support of an FMS vendor.
+If utilizing Personal Options, the member is the common law employer, or employer of record, of the personal attendant staff hired.